SL-C Manual: Hinges & Handles

 Bill has also created a video describing the modification process that can be seen here.

 Several builders have also implemented doors with solenoid-operated locks (i.e., “power door locks”) that use standard hot rod-style door solenoids to pull on the bear claw latches to open the doors.
-These can be controlled with aftermarket systems, or with modifications in programming, with the standard Infinitybox system, whose included fobs already have buttons for such a purpose.
+These can be controlled with aftermarket systems.

 If you use these solenoids, it is typical to also implement spring-loaded door poppers that push the door open slightly when unlocked so the door can be more easily opened by a person outside the car (as the exterior handles are usually removed and fiberglassed over when these power locks are implemented).